8 Best GHG Registries Approved For Offsetting Carbon Emissions

 Verra helps to accelerate “measurable climate action and sustainable development outcomes by driving large-scale investment to activities that reduce emissions, improve livelihoods, and protect nature.”2

 These certification programs and standards are used and recognized by companies and governments around the world because they include stringent guidelines that focus on transparency and performance.
-In the end, making a positive change for the planet requires identifying the problem and taking the correct measures to alter the status quo, and this is exactly what GHG registries help organizations do on a daily basis.
+They ensure that the tree planting offsets purchased from the best carbon offset providers are legitimately helping the environment.
+In the end, making a positive change for the planet requires identifying the problem and taking the correct measures to alter the status quo, and this is exactly what the best GHG registries help organizations do on a daily basis.

 1United States Environmental Protection Agency. (n.d.).
 1U.S.
 Greenhouse Gas Inventory Report Archive.
 Retrieved May 24, 2021, from epa.gov: https://www.epa.gov/ghgemissions/us-greenhouse-gas-inventory-report-archive

 2Verra. (n.d.).
 2 About Verra.
 Retrieved May 24, 2021, from Verra.org: https://verra.org/about-verra/what-we-do/